Top WH adviser Kudlow admits U.S. consumers pay tariffs

 In this April 27, 2019, file photo, U.S. President Donald Trump, right, accompanied by Sen. Ron Johnson, R-Wis., left, arrives at Green Bay Austin Straubel International Airport in Green Bay, Wis.
-Republicans determined to deliver Wisconsin for Trump next year will emphasize at their state convention that starts Friday that they must do a better job engaging with grassroots voters if they hope to rebound from a devastating 2018.
 (AP Photo/Andrew Harnik, File)

 Christopher Rugaber, The Associated Press